Maiden Lane, Covent Garden

 Maiden Lane is a street in Covent Garden, London, that runs from Bedford Street in the west to Southampton Street in the east.
-The painter J. M. W. Turner was born in the street in 1775.
+The painter J. M. W. Turner was born on this street in 1775.

 History

-The street is based on an ancient track that ran through the Convent Garden to St. Martin's Lane.
-According to Isaac D'Israeli, the street was named after a statue of the Virgin Mary that once stood in the street.
+The street is based on an ancient track that ran through the Convent Garden to St Martin's Lane.
+According to Isaac D'Israeli the street was named after a statue of the Virgin Mary that once stood in the street.
 It was built up from 1631 to 1728.
-In 1727–28, Voltaire stayed at the White Wig Inn while he was exiled from Paris.
+In 1727–28 Voltaire stayed at the White Wig Inn while he was exiled from Paris.
 The painter J.M.W.
-Turner was born above his father's barber shop at number 21 in 1775.
+Turner was born above his father's barber’s shop at number 21 in 1775.

 The British Socialist Party established their offices at 21a Maiden Lane.
-This premises was taken over by the Communist Party of Great Britain during their first year of existence.
+These premises were taken over by the Communist Party of Great Britain during their first year of existence.